-2 Elimination of unsuccessful bids five years after the closure of the procurement procedure.
+1 Elimination of unsuccessful bids five years after the closure of the procurement procedure

-- m) Letters to unsuccessful candidates; - n) Award / cancellation notice, including proof of publication; - o) Signed contracts, amendments, riders, implementation reports, and relevant correspondence. - (b) For calls for proposals and direct award of grants in particular: - a) Appointment of the evaluation committee; - b) Opening and administrative report including annexes and applications received;3 - c) Letters to successful and unsuccessful applicants following concept note evaluation; - d) Concept note evaluation report; - e) Evaluation report of the full application or negotiation report with relevant annexes; - f) Eligibility check and supporting documents; - g) Letters to successful and unsuccessful applicants with approved reserve list following full application evaluation; - h) Cover letter for submission of grant contract; - i) Award/cancellation notice with proof of publication; - j) Signed contracts, amendments, riders and relevant correspondence.
+- a) Appointment of the evaluation committee; - b) Opening and administrative report including annexes and applications received;2 - c) Letters to successful and unsuccessful applicants following concept note evaluation; - d) Concept note evaluation report; - e) Evaluation report of the fUll application or negotiation report with relevant annexes; - f) Eligibility check and supporting documents; - g) Letters to successful and unsuccessful applicants with approved reserve list following full application evaluation; - h) Cover letter for submission of grant contract; - i) Award/cancellation notice with proof of publication; - j) Signed contracts, amendments, riders and relevant correspondence.

-In addition, financial and contractual documents referred to in paragraph 6(a) and (b) of this Article shall be complemented by all relevant supporting documents as required by the procedures referred to in section 1 of this Article, as well as all relevant documentation relating to payments, recoveries and operating costs, for example project and on the spots checks reports, acceptance of supplies and works, guarantees, warranties, reports of supervising engineers.
+In addition, financial and contractual documents referred to in paragraph 5(a) and (b) of this Article shall be complemented by all relevant supporting documents as required by the procedures referred to in section 1 of this Article, as well as all relevant documentation relating to payments, recoveries and operating costs, for example project and on the spots checks reports, acceptance of supplies and works, guarantees, warranties, reports of supervising engineers.